cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-drop-language.md

 ## Parameters

-PROCEDURAL
+**`PROCEDURAL`**

-:   Optional keyword - has no effect.
+Optional keyword - has no effect.

 IF EXISTS
 :   Do not throw an error if the language does not exist.
 A notice is issued in this case.

-name
+**`name`**

-:   The name of an existing procedural language.
+The name of an existing procedural language.
 For backward compatibility, the name may be enclosed by single quotes.

-CASCADE
+**`CASCADE`**

-:   Automatically drop objects that depend on the language (such as functions written in that language), and in turn all objects that depend on those objects.
+Automatically drop objects that depend on the language (such as functions written in that language), and in turn all objects that depend on those objects.

-RESTRICT
+**`RESTRICT`**

-:   Refuse to drop the language if any objects depend on it.
+Refuse to drop the language if any objects depend on it.
 This is the default.

 ## Examples